 - Create a centralised “hub” where students can look for up-to-date information.
 Including calendars and to-do lists is helpful for students to keep track of tasks and upcoming assessments.

 - Keep in touch with students via regular emails.
 Be sure to include relevant and timely information such as class schedule, reminders and instructions for any upcoming assignments, and instructor contact details and availability.

-- Utilise group messaging tools and texts such as WhatsApp to allow students to communicate with one another.
-Sharing information will allow them to feel connected and reach out to one another for additional support.
+- Utilise group messaging tools like Cloud Assess's Messaging to allow students to communicate with their trainer and/or assessor.
+Sharing information will allow them to feel connected and reach out for additional support.

 - Schedule time each week that instructors are available via web conference or phone to answer questions or provide individualised support and feedback.
 It’s important that students are able to check in now and then to make sure they’re staying on track.

 - Encourage student collaboration.
 Create a discussion board and encourage students to share ideas and read and comment on each other’s work.
 Create online assignments that students can work on in pairs or small groups using sharable documents such as Googledocs.

 - Set up competitions for students incentivising them to get their work done and sharing when complete.
 This will not only encourage individual students to finish their work, but create reference material for the rest of the group.

 - Solutions like Cloud Assess allow assessors to send emails to their students, create announcements on their dashboard and Chat and Forums are features that are about to be released where trainers and assessors can share lesson plans or any other class material.